Disney+ Day 2022: What to expect from the streaming platform this September

 Thor: Love and Thunder

-The Marvel Cinematic Universe (MCU) film is set to make its streaming debut on 8 September, as part of the Disney+ Day celebration.
+The Marvel Cinematic Universe (MCU) film is set to make its streaming debut on 8 September as part of the Disney+ Day celebration, despite the movie being cancelled in Malaysia.

 Thor: Love and Thunder was released in the theatres on 8 July 2022 to positive critical reception.
 Directed by Taika Waititi, it is the 29th MCU film by release and chronologically follows the events of Avengers: Endgame (2019).